WillyChap/SuperModel_CAM/README.md

 ---
 # Figures from Chapman et al. 2025.

 If you would like to reproduce all of the figures from our supermodeling manuscript.
-Please see [this repository](https://github.com/WillyChap/Chapman_2024_GMD)
-Which contains all of the code to reproduce every figure exactly.
+Please see [this repository,](https://github.com/WillyChap/Chapman_2024_GMD) which contains all of the code to reproduce every figure exactly.